Roger Ashton

 Roger Ashton (executed at Tyburn, 23 June 1592) was an English Roman Catholic soldier.
-He is a Catholic martyr.
+He is a Catholic martyr and is commemorated on 23 June.

 Life

 He was the third son of Richard Ashton of Croston, in Lancashire.
 In 1585 he had gone to serve in the Low Countries under the Earl of Leicester against the Spanish.
-Sir William Stanley having been placed on guard over the town of Deventer, which had revolted from the Spaniards, he, with the assistance of Ashton, gave the town back to Spain and went over to their side (29 January 1587).
+William Stanley having been placed on guard over the town of Deventer, which had revolted from the Spaniards, he, with the assistance of Ashton, gave the town back to Spain and went over to their side (29 January 1587).
 Cardinal William Allen published a "Defence" of this act in the form of a letter addressed to one "R.A.".
 Stanley next entrusted to Ashton the task of bringing over his wife from Ireland, but she was already under arrest.